 As a wholesaler, you must disclose known, latent, and material defects, if there are any, to your buyers.
 In your contract of sale with the buyer, you must include all these defects and ensure that the buyer knows what he/she is getting into.

-Sometimes, disclosing property defects may make buyers back out of a deal, but that won’t affect your credibility, and it will make buyers trust you more.
-In a situation where you didn’t disclose your defects in a defective property, you may lose your credibility and buyers.
+Sometimes, disclosing property defects may make buyers back out of a deal, but that won’t affect your credibility and will make buyers trust you more.
+If you didn’t disclose your defects in a defective property, you may lose your credibility and buyers.

-You can make a lot of money from real estate wholesaling if you leverage the opportunities available well.
+You can make a lot of money from real estate wholesaling if you leverage the opportunities.
 You can make millions or struggle as a real estate wholesaler if you don’t know what you are doing.

 Prepare for the risks involved in wholesaling, and prepare ahead for it.
 Be familiar with legal issues, and avoid anything that can make you lose your credibility as a competent and trustworthy real estate wholesaler.